corda/corda/docs/source/contributing.rst

 Merging the changes back into Corda
 -----------------------------------
+You should merge the changes back into Corda as follows:

 1. Create a pull request from your fork to the ``master`` branch of the Corda repo

 2. In the PR comments box: